adityagodbole/gofer/README.md

 with a temporary module loaded along with the prelude.
 You can type `:e` to edit the temporary module in $EDITOR.
 Quitting the editor causes the changes to be reloaded.
-The name of the prelude can given in the ENV variable `PRELUDE`.
+The name of the prelude can given in the ENV variable `GOFERPRE`.
 By default, it is `pusimple`.
 All arguments passed to launch.sh will be subsequently passed to the gofer command.